On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: Bounding the clique and stability numbers of graphs

 Then one can check that

-is indeed a commutative association scheme.
+is indeed a symmetric h.c.c.\ (and thus an association scheme).
 We mention the details of verifying (A4) (as (A1) to (A3) are relatively straightforward to check).
 Let $P := H_{2, 2\ell+1, 2\ell+1}$ for convenience.
 Notice that $P$ is a permutation matrix that satisfies $P^2 = I$, and that

 for every $j \in \set{0, \ldots, 2\ell+1}$.
 Now, given $B_i, B_j \in \Hm'$,

 Since $H_{2, 2\ell+1, i}H_{2, 2\ell+1, j} \in \tn{Span}~\Hm_{2, 2\ell+1}$, and that $B_i = (P+I)H_{2, 2\ell+1, i}$ for every $i \in [\ell]$, it follows that $(P+I)H_{2, 2\ell+1, i}H_{2, 2\ell+1, j} \in \tn{Span}~\Hm'$.